spectrocloud/librarium/docs/docs-content/user-management/palette-rbac/assign-a-role.md

 1. Have the user log in to [Palette](https://console.spectrocloud.com).
 If a self-hosted Palette instance is used, have the user log in to Palette using the instance URL.

-2. The user can no longer access the resources and perform the actions associated with the removed role in the projects you assigned them to.
+2. Verify that the user can no longer access the resources and perform the actions associated with the removed role in the projects you assigned them to.

 ## Remove a Role From a Team